 Pulling permits and following building codes demonstrates your investment in doing quality work.
 If you’re known for quality work, you will find buyers, other investors, and contractors who want to work with you.
 You build a business people in the community can trust – and that’s important to any successful business.

 Hire contractors.
-The success of a flip is dependant on the quality and reliability of contractors.
+The success of a flip is dependent on the quality and reliability of contractors.
 From inspections – to bids – to getting the work done on time, contractors are an essential part of any flip.

 You can hire your own contractors.
 Or you can hire a general contractor to oversee the entire project for you.
 If you decide to manage the project yourself, you have to be able to handle a large project with lots of moving parts.
 If this isn’t your thing, it’s best to hire someone to do it for you.